dotnet/docfx/docs/designs/loc.md

 Above example shows that the a.md(v1) in loc repo is still including token.md(v1, deleted) but it was deleted from source repo, the **requirement** is that loc content need to be still built successfully.

-From the localization delayed translation point, the above requirement makes senses, so we define below default fallback rules:
+From the localization delayed translation point, the above requirement makes senses, so we define below default fallback rules, always fallback to the latest existing version or latest git history version:

 - linked page:
   - resolve from current docset
   - resolve from fallback docset